EU-ECDC/hivPlatform/NOTES.md

 4. Filter results on length of betas - keep only those that have the length of betas consistent with the length of the levels of factor.
 Issue a warning when this happens (results are based on a lower number of imputations).
 5. Reformat data to have Imputation count times the sample size.
 Drop incomplete data (strat), (max 10%).
 Always print out the percent of sample used.
 6. Test splines for year of arrival

+// 2022/05/09
+1. Migrant conf: check in CheckAggregated which strata has PresentRatio < 0.9 and remove them from the data.
+Compute GLM based on that filtered dataset.
+   Base the probabilities for the removed categories on mean of ProbPre.
+2. HIV modelling combining: thetas can have different length if models got simplified.
+Allow passing spline as vector to cpp side, rather than having it computed their.
+Pass average spline, rather than average theta (since we can't have that).